Apantesis virgo (Linnaeus, 1758)

 This is a relatively common eastern species that barely enters the Pacific Northwest in the Rocky Mountain region.
 It usually occurs in open moist meadow habitats and in open hardwood forests further east.

 Apantesis virgo is found only in extreme eastern British Columbia in our region, both in the southeastern corner of the province and in the Peace River region.
 A record from southern Vancouver Island might be an error.

 This species is common and widespread in temperate eastern North America where it occurs from the Gaspe Peninsula of Quebec south to northern Florida.
 The range extends west in a roughly triangular distribution to Alberta where it occurs widely except in the far northern part of the province.

 This species feeds on various herbaceous vegetation, particularly Asteraceae and Fabaceae.

 This species has been collected in late spring and July in our region.
-According to Schmidt (2009) it usually peaks two to three weeks earlier than G. parthenice, but fresh specimens of these species have been collected together in the Peace River District, British Columbia.
-Grammia virgo is nocturnal and comes to lights.
+According to Schmidt (2009) it usually peaks two to three weeks earlier than A. parthenice, but fresh specimens of these species have been collected together in the Peace River District, British Columbia.
+Apantesis virgo is nocturnal and comes to lights.